 Through regional planning, 30% of all our activity is delivered to learners residing in Scotland's 10% most deprived neighbourhoods.
 In response to the higher than average levels of residents with low or no qualifications, we have maintained the volume of our curriculum at Further Education levels.
-Annual college level targets, set out in the Regional Outcome Agreement, continue to ensure the right provision in the right place across the region, making effective use of colleges' resources and facilities.
-This means that we can respond to regional skills' needs with a regional provision - using colleges' specific and collective strengths - to create choices and opportunities for learners and employers and ensure our curriculum grows in line with the Glasgow region economy.
+Annual college level targets, set out in the Outcome Agreement, continue to provide focus on the right provision in the right place across the region, making effective use of colleges' resources and facilities.
+This means that we can respond to regional skills needs with a regional provision - using colleges' specific and collective strengths - to create choices and opportunities for learners and employers and ensure our curriculum grows in line with the Glasgow region economy.
 We have increased the amount of learning we provide in community-based locations, to bring colleges closer to people who are furthest from the labour market.

 This Annual Report highlights the work by the Glasgow colleges to deliver on these aspirations, and support continued improvements in student outcomes, both in terms of attainment and progression to positive post-course destinations.
-Attainment data from 2020-21 shows that just under three quarters of all students who enrolled on courses in Glasgow, successfully passed, with 96% of full-time students successfully progressing to work or further study.
-In the context of a challenging social and economic environment, these figures are clear evidence that the Glasgow college region is addressing the attainment gap.
+In the context of a challenging social and economic environment, the Glasgow college region continued to work to address the attainment gap by offering opportunities at the right level right across our communities.